Deep Dive into CISA Certification Training, the Exam, and Careers

 - Increased value to organization

 - Competitive advantage over peers

 - Credibility in the job market

 - High salary

-With globalization of business and increasing threats to online database, the demand for expert security system professions is increasing day by day.
-Recruiters are even ready to pay more than the average standards for the right candidate.
-Both government sector organization and private commercial enterprises recruit IS personnel and specifically look out for CISA certificate holders.
-The US Federal Department pays at a median salary range of $94,105 while the wages in private companies strike the average of $85,668.
+With globalization comes increased cyber security threats; the demand for expert security system professions is increasing day by day.
+Both government sector and private commercial enterprises recruit IS personnel, and specifically seek CISA certificate holders.
+The US Federal Department pays at a median salary range of $94,105 while the wages in private companies average $85,668.

 Expected Job Profiles

-The main job description of an information technology auditor is to see that there are no situations of fraud, unnecessary spending or non-compliance with governmental laws and federal regulations.
-They analyze and prepare reports for management.
-A CISA certificate holder are likely to designate with profiles like Internal Auditor, Public Accounting Auditor, Information Security Analyst, Network Operation Security Engineer, IT Audit Manager, Cyber Security professional, IT Risk and Assurance Manager, IT Consulting, Privacy Officer, PCI Security Specialist and many more.
+The main job description of an information technology auditor is to see that there are no situations of fraud, unnecessary spending or noncompliance with governmental laws and federal regulations, as well as analyze and prepare reports for management.

 About the On-Demand Webinar